sisterai/estate-assistant-system/README.md

 This project is licensed under the [MIT License](LICENSE).

+> [!CAUTION]
+> This project is provided for educational purposes only.
+Any use, including non-commercial or academic, must include proper attribution to the original creators.
+Unauthorized redistribution or commercial use without explicit permission is strictly prohibited.

 ## Contact

 For any questions or inquiries, please contact the [repository maintainer](https://github.com/hoangsonww) or open an issue in the repository.